rcarver/config/README.md

   or a String.
 * __Link__ A symbolic (or hard) link.
 * __Package__ Install a 3rd party library via apt.
-* __Script__ Any executable code.
+* __Script__ Any executable code (generally bash).

 ## Basic Use

 Config stores everything in a git repository.
 And by everything we mean both the Patterns and Blueprints that describe how we want a Node to behave, and the Nodes themselves.
+To do this, Config uses two git repositories.
+The first, called the "project" repo, stores code and configuration that you write.
+The second, called the "data" repo is maintained automatically the nodes.
+It acts as a database describing the state of your system.

-To generate a new project
+To initialize  project

     $ mkdir myproject
     $ cd myproject
+    $ git init
-    $ config-create-project
+    $ config-init-project

 The project layout